-If the Programs Subcommittee does not believe an adequate number of session proposals has been received, the deadline may be extended by a couple of weeks.
-The initial schedule that was developed may have had flexibility built in or can be reviewed to find the flexibility to allow the extension.
+If the Programs Subcommittee does not believe an adequate number of session proposals has been received, the deadline may be slightly extended if some flexibility has been built into the scheduled review period.
 With the new session proposal system, the support team and the Programs Subcommittee Chair can monitor the timing and number of session proposals received.
 How many is ‘enough’?
-It’s a judgment call, but you will be more comfortable if you can review and consider at least twice as many proposals as you have session slots for (number of regular session blocks x number of rooms).
-Note: a significant portion of submittals come in the last week before – or even the day of - the deadline.
+It’s a judgment call, but preference is to receive at least twice as many proposals as available session slots for (number of regular session blocks x number of rooms).
+Note: a significant portion of submittals come in the last several days before the deadline.
 Don’t panic and keep in touch with the support team.

 In addition to sessions submitted from individuals around the Chapter, or outside APA California, there are sessions you will be soliciting to fill the regular session slots.
 There are approximately 20 sessions that are ‘guaranteed’ or ‘mandated’ to be placed within the ‘session block’ structure.
 See Mandated Sessions below.
-Additionally, your subcommittee may have worked to secure a substantial number of Law and Ethics sessions to meet the continuing interest from attendees in gaining Law and Ethics CM credits at the annual conference – these sessions tend to always fill.
-Additionally, you will encourage submittal of local sessions so, unsolicited sessions may end up filling only about one-half of the number of regular session slots in your session blocks.
+Additionally, the Subcommittee should secure a substantial number of Law and Ethics sessions to meet the continuing interest from attendees in gaining Law and Ethics CM credits at the annual conference – these sessions tend to always fill.
+Additionally, the Subcommittee may solicit sessions on local planning issues and projects.
+Sessions slots for the above sessions should preliminarily be set aside, which reduces the number of available slots for unsolicited sessions.

 Conference Session Selection Participants

-Once it’s been determined that an adequate number of regular session proposals have been received, the Programs Subcommittee Chair can set a schedule for the subcommittee to review all proposals.
+Once it’s been determined that an adequate number of regular session proposals have been received, the Programs Subcommittee Chair can begin the process of reviewing proposals.
 Generally, the Programs Subcommittee should allow up to two months to sort through and read the submissions and review, rate, and rank them, then assign them to session slots followed by room assignments.

 The selection of conference sessions is a coordinated effort between the Programs Subcommittee and the Chapter.
-However, given the volume of information being evaluated for quality content and fit with the program theme, there are several reasons why the Chapter defers to the Programs Subcommittee in the session selection process.
-First, the volume of information being sorted, reviewed and evaluated is massive; face-to-face meetings or conference calls of the Programs Subcommittee is probably the best way to make sure that all proposals received are reviewed and fairly discussed.
-Also, it is the Programs Subcommittee members who are the most familiar with the conference theme and tracks and who know how session proposals provide a balanced and enticing program.
+However, given the volume of information being evaluated for quality content and fit with the program theme, the Chapter will primarily defer to the Programs Subcommittee to select sessions.
+First, the volume of information being sorted, reviewed and evaluated is massive; face-to-face meetings or conference calls of the Programs Subcommittee is preferable to ensure that all proposals are fairly evaluated.
+Second, the Programs Subcommittee is most familiar with the conference theme and tracks and know how session proposals can support and enhance these objectives..

-The Chapter’s selection representatives – particularly the VP Conferences and the new (2017) Conference Program Coordinator, in consultation with the VP Professional Development - will review the selections and proposals from the Programs Subcommittee.
-These Chapter representatives will be evaluating whether a balanced statewide program is being proposed by the subcommittee in terms of urban-rural; north-south; and topics of statewide significance.
-They may make slight adjustments to the list of sessions selected by the local Programs Subcommittee.
+The Chapter’s selection representatives – the VP Conferences, VP Professional Development, and Conference Program Coordinator - will review the selected sessions from the Programs Subcommittee.
+They will be evaluate whether a balanced and diverse program will be offered at the conference in terms of urban-rural and north-south issues and topics of statewide significance.
+They may make slight adjustments to the list of selected sessions.
+In limited circumstances the Chapter may request that sessions not selected be included, or sessions selected by the Programs Subcommittee not be included based on reasons that should be discussed.
 The Programs Subcommittee can also ask for input from the Chapter on particular issues or sessions as they arise during selection.

-When selecting sessions, the Programs Subcommittee should count the number of available regular session slots to make sure that the number of sessions selected plus all mandatory sessions fit into the number of session block slots available.
+When selecting sessions, the Programs Subcommittee should make sure that the number of selected and Mandatory sessions fit into the number of available session slots.

 Conference Session Selection Process